Lisbon-You’ll Earn Your Wine

 Lisbon’s tap-in/tap-out system (phone or card) is easy, and the metro runs right through the historic districts.

 Heat Management → Lisbon in summer is hot.
-Bring water, sunscreen, a hat, and light clothes.
-You’ll do 10k steps before noon — and yes, it somehow feels uphill both ways.
+Lots of trees, which make it bearable, and its on the water, so you do get some breeze.
+Remember the basics, water, sunscreen, a hat, and light clothes.
+You’ll do 10k steps before noon-no kidding, and somehow feels uphill both ways.

 Shoes → your most comfortable pair, no exceptions.
 Between the cobblestones and the hills, this city will test your footwear.